Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 |            5|     8|17:04       |4/1/2024 |
 |            6|     9|17:05       |4/1/2024 |

-Line-length data looks a little different.
+Line-length data looks a little different than scan data.
 This data would have been collected manually by counting the number of people in line every minute.
 This data is also confounded by the fact that while four people may be in line, only one may order.
 Likewise, one person may be ordering for more than one person.
 When data has quirks, try to write them down.
 You'll have to explain them to someone at some point.

 ```r